How to Make Fake Blood for the Creepiest Halloween Costume

 How to make fake guts

 Now that you’re comfortable with how to make fake blood, let’s up the ante and add in some guts.
-Have you been watching the new season of American Horror Story?
-Spoilers ahead: A perfect family moves into a town filled with bloodsuckers, and within days, the hot dad is downing a gross smoothie made of raw meat.
-If you’d like to achieve the same blood-and-guts effect, we have an easy recipe.
+If you’d like to achieve the same blood-and-guts effect you see in shows like American Horror Story, we have an easy recipe.
 It’ll come in handy whether you’re creating teen Halloween costumes, adult Halloween costumes, Halloween monsters, or Halloween decorations that are extra creepy.

 For the guts: